naoshibaikyu/cyborgresistance/index.md

 Arrietty: Wait, we both wrote that.

-Magma0 Happy: That's right!
-[Join our forums!](http://cyborgresistance.proboards.com/)
+Magma0 Happy: And while you're still waiting for the first season epilogues you can [join our forums!](http://cyborgresistance.proboards.com/)

 EpFin